sylumer/automators/Technology/Data Jar.md

 notetype: technology
 ---
 # Overview
-Data Jar is a versatile data storage utility for Apple devices.
-It allows users to store and manage custom data in a persistent manner, for use with Apple's [[Shortcuts]] app.
+Data Jar is a versatile data storage utility for [[Apple]] devices.
+It allows users to store and manage custom data in a persistent manner, for use with [[Apple|Apple's]] [[Shortcuts]] app.
 Users can store text, numbers, Booleans, dates, files, and even custom dictionaries and arrays.

 # Operating Systems
 - iOS